ployground/bsdploy/docs/setup/bootstrapping.rst

 - ``bootstrap-bsd-url``: If you don't want to use the installation files found on the installer image (or if your boot image doesn't contain any) you can provide an explicit alternative (i.e. ``http://ftp4.de.freebsd.org/pub/FreeBSD/releases/amd64/9.2-RELEASE/``) and this will be used to fetch the system from.

-- ``bootstrap-host-key``: Since the installer runs a different sshd configuration than the final installation, we need to provide its ssh host key explicitly.
+- ``bootstrap-ssh-host-key``: Since the installer runs a different sshd configuration than the final installation, we need to provide its ssh host key explicitly.
 However, if you don't provide one, BSDploy will assume the (currently hardcoded) host key of the 10.3 mfsBSD installer .
 If you are using newer versions you must update the value to the content of ``/etc/ssh/ssh_host_rsa_key.pub`` in the mfsbsd image.

 - ``bootstrap-firstboot-update``: If set install and enable the `firstboot-freebsd-update <http://www.freshports.org/sysutils/firstboot-freebsd-update/>`_ package.
 This will update the installed system automatically (meaning non-interactively) to the latest patchlevel upon first boot.
 Disabled by default.